-The Gamma Beta Phi Society was chartered on March 22, 1964, in Spartanburg, South Carolina.
-Created by a group of Southern college educators, it grew out of the high school Beta Club, and Dr. John W. Harris, founder of that organization, served as the Society’s Executive Secretary for its first decade.
+The Gamma Beta Phi Society, a national collegiate honors society, was chartered on March 22, 1964, in Spartanburg, South Carolina.
+Created by a group of Southern college educators, it was a natural extension of the Beta Club, a high school honors society founded by Dr. John W. Harris.
+Dr. Harris served as the Society’s Executive Secretary for its first decade.